httpwg/http-extensions/CONTRIBUTING.md

 ## Resolving Issues

-Issues will be labeled by the Chair as either `editorial` or `design`.
+Issues will be labeled by the Chairs as either `editorial` or `design`.

 * **Design** issues require discussion and consensus in the Working Group.
 This discussion can happen both in the issue and on the [Working Group mailing list](https://lists.w3.org/Archives/Public/ietf-http-wg/), as outlined below.